Skip to contents

 #> $ status <fct> 1, 1, 1, 1, 1, 1, 1, 1, 1, 2, 1, 1, 1, 1, 1, 1, 1…

 We can use the package cmprsk to fit a Fine and Gray model to the competing risk data.
-We first change our sex covariate to numeric.
+We first change our sex covariate to numeric, and then we can run the analysis:

 input_survival_cr <- input_survival_cr %>%